mattiasarro/jquery-ui-daterange-draggable/README.md

 jquery-ui-daterange-draggable
 =============================

 Facilitates selecting two dates by dragging through the jQuery UI Datepicker.
+Make sure you have jQuery and jQuery UI (with Selectable & Draggable modules) loaded.

 Screenshot
 ----------